jimibue/demo-y8z-1/src/pages/intro-to-ts/variables-and-datatypes.md

 // we might not know the artist before hand, but we don't want to change it after it is set. const artist: string = 'Britney Spears';
  ```

+### Variable Scope

+Variables have a scope.
+The scope of a variable is the area of the code where the variable can be accessed.
+There are two types of scopes: `block` and `global`.
+Variables defined with `let` and `const` have a `block` scope.
+Variables defined with `var` have a `global` scope.
+Variables defined with `let` and `const` can only be accessed within the block where they are defined.
+Variables defined with `var` can be accessed anywhere in the file.
+We will cover scope more in later lessons.

+## Datatypes

+## types in JavaScript

+### primitive types

+JavaScript has 6 primitive types: `number`, `string`, `boolean`, `null`, `undefined`, and `symbol`.
+These types are the most basic types in JavaScript.
+They are the building blocks of more complex types.
+We will cover these types in more detail in the next section.
+Primitive

+### reference types
+JavaScript also has 3 reference types: `object`, `array`, and `function`.
+These types refer to a location in memory where the data is stored.

+## types in TypeScript